-The Council's investment policy is governed by the Communities and Local Government 3.3.1.
-Office (CLG) guidance which was implemented by the 2015/16 investment strategy approved by Full Council on 23 February 2015 (Item 6 Minute C20150223).
+3.3.1.
+The Council's investment policy is governed by the Communities and Local Government Office (CLG) guidance.
 It had been drawn up to provide maximum security for the Council's funds.
 As set out in the strategy, the criteria for the investment of the Council's surplus funds are based on formal credit ratings issued by the FITCH International Rating Agency and supplemented by additional market data such as rating outlooks, credit default swaps and bank share prices.
 The prime aim is to obtain capital security and then to secure the best rate of return.
 In addition to the FITCH rated institutions, all UK local authorities, and some public bodies comprise the Council's Approved Lending List.
-The rating criteria for approved counterparties was as follows:
+The rating criteria for approved counterparties is as follows:

-Lendir Lending List Criteria List Credit Ratings Criteria A FITCH rating in each of the following categories:- F1+ on Short Term AA or above Long Term aa- or above Viability Rating 1 for Support Rating AA+ or above Sovereign Rating В FITCH Rating in each of the following categories:- F1+ on Short Term AA- or above on Long Term

-a+ or above Viability Rating

-1 for Support Rating

-AA+ or above Sovereign Rating

-Approved Organisations that meet the credit ratings set out above.
-All Non-UK Banks that meet the FITCH ratings set out above All UK Building Societies that meet the FITCH ratings set out above UK Banks that meet the FITCH ratings set out above

-Approved Organisations not meeting the above credit ratings

-Part Nationalised UK Banks

-All UK Local Authorities

-AAA rated Money Market Funds as rated by FITCH & one other rating
+Lendi ng List Criteria List Credit Ratings Criteria A FITCH rating in each of the following categories:- F1+ on Short Term AA or above Long Term aa- or above Viability Rating 1 for Support Rating AA or above Sovereign Rating В FITCH Rating in each of the following categories:- F1+ on Short Term AA- or above on Long Term a+ or above Viability Rating 1 for Support Rating AA or above Sovereign Rating Approved Organisations that meet the credit ratings set out above.
+All Non-UK Banks that meet the FITCH ratings set out above All UK Building Societies that meet the FITCH ratings set out above UK Banks that meet the FITCH ratings set out above Approved Organisations not meeting the above credit ratings Part Nationalised UK Banks All UK Local Authorities AAA rated Money Market Funds as rated by FITCH & one other rating agency.

-agency.

 Debt Management Office